vivek1295/git-command/README.md

 ### Plumbing & Porcelain commands.md
-> This file contain list of commands of both Plumbing(Low-level-command) and Porcelain command of git.
+> This file contain list of commands of both Plumbing(Low-level-command) and Porcelain(High-level-command) command of git.